jimpo/project-euler/README.md

-project-euler
+Project Euler
 =============

-My Project Euler solutions in Haskell.
+These are my [Project Euler](http://projecteuler.net/) solutions in Haskell.